anandkumar/jquery-smooth-scroll/readme.txt

 * [Donate](http://www.blogsynthesis.com/donate/)
 * [WordPress Tips](http://www.blogsynthesis.com/category/tutorials/)

-BTW, The plugin might not be now compatible with some plugins.
-If there are some specific tabs or anchor links we may exclude them mannually.
-Ask in support forums for help.
+NOTE: The plugin might not be compatible with some plugins.
+If there are limited number of tabs or anchor links we may exclude them manually.
 Please report compatibility issue on the [GitHub repository](https://github.com/anandkumar/jquery-smooth-scroll).
 You are welcomed to contribute towards the development of the plugin.

 http://www.youtube.com/watch?v=2gsdGOPfqF0